 ABOUT US AT FOODMED.NET

 Our vision is for health care, not sick care, and methods of healing that first ‘do no harm’.
-In essence, we are about preventative medicine.
-Prevention is, after all, always so much better than cure.
+In essence, we are about preventative medicine as prevention is always so much better than cure.
 We invite opposing views and robust debate on this rough and rollicking ride.

 Who’s behind Foodmed.net

-Most recently, she worked for Business Day for eight years, the country’s most influential English-language daily business publication.
+Most recently, she worked for Business Day, the country’s most influential English-language daily business publication.
 In eight years at Business Day, she set up and edited Health News, Business Day’s first dedicated broadsheet weekly health publication.
 The publication proved a hit with readers.

-She began writing on low-carb, healthy, high-fat (LCHF) lifestyles more intensively in recent years.
-That was after she became aware of the virulent nature of attacks on LCHF pioneer University of Cape Town scientist Prof Tim Noakes.
+She began writing on low-carb, healthy, high-fat (LCHF) lifestyles in 2014 after she became aware of academic bullying (or mobbing, as it is now popularly known) of University of Cape Town emeritus professor Tim Noakes.

 She has a BA degree from the University of the Witwatersrand with a major in English, and sub-majors in politics and philosophy.
-She has sub-majors in psychology and modern Greek from the Universities of South Africa and Johannesburg.
+She has sub-majors in psychology and modern Greek from the UNISA (the University of South Africa) and the University of Johannesburg.